source-academy/js-slang/README.md

 $ yarn test -- --updateSnapshot
 ```

 Error messages
 ==============

 To enable verbose messages, have the statement `"enable verbose";` as the first line of your program.
+This also causes the program to be run by the interpreter.

 There are two main kinds of error messages: those that occur at runtime
 and those that occur at parse time.
 The first can be found in